 The research has implications for understanding human social behavior, suggesting that facial expressivity has evolved to help us build and maintain social relationships.

-Dr. Jamie Whitehouse, research fellow at NTU's School of Social Sciences and lead author, said, "This research demonstrates how individual variation in expressivity can shape for primates, including humans—suggesting that a broader range of expressions might be more effective for navigating complex than a limited repertoire.
+Dr. Jamie Whitehouse, research fellow at NTU's School of Social Sciences and lead author, said, "This research demonstrates how individual variation in expressivity can shape social dynamics for primates, including humans—suggesting that a broader range of expressions might be more effective for navigating complex social relationships than a limited repertoire.

 "Facially expressive individuals may be better equipped to build and maintain strong social connections, potentially leading to the range of benefits associated with group cohesion, such as increased access to resources, mating opportunities, and protection from threats."